dig-eg-gaz/tutorials/2016-12-3_Git-and-Github-Best-Practices.md

 `git status` shows the user what's going on in their files.
 The red files are files that have never been tracked by git before.
 You have to add them with `git add <filename or filenames>` for git to know you want to track them.
 Once you have added a file, it goes into the staging area: this is where you add the specific files or lines you actually want to commit to the history, with a commit message that describes the changes you have made.
 Any files that have been tracked in the history will show up in `git status` when you have changed them, making it extremely trivial to know when you have changed something.

-For a full tutorial on Git, check out [the officiail Git Book](https://git-scm.com/), or watch the Git essential training series on [Lynda.com](https://www.lynda.com/Git-tutorials/Git-Essential-Training/100222-2.html).
+For a full tutorial on Git, check out [the official Git Book](https://git-scm.com/), or watch the Git essential training series on [Lynda.com](https://www.lynda.com/Git-tutorials/Git-Essential-Training/100222-2.html).

 ## What is Github?

 ![Octocat](https://octodex.github.com/images/original.png)

-Using Git through the command-line has some limitations; git does not provide a place for teams to communicate, to easily see each-other's work without downloading it to their machine, search for new projects, get announcements, track bugs, and many other important software development funcitons.
+Using Git through the command-line has some limitations; git does not provide a place for teams to communicate, to easily see each-other's work without downloading it to their machine, search for new projects, get announcements, track bugs, and many other important software development functions.
 Several websites began to appear providing a web interface for Git.
 Github is the most popular and successful one.
 Other examples include:

 - [Git Lab](https://about.gitlab.com/)
 - [Bit Bucket](https://bitbucket.org/)